-- Reception centres: SAR operates two types of collective reception facilities – transit centers and reception-and-registration centers.[5]
+• Reception centres: SAR operates two types of collective reception facilities – transit centres and reception-and-registration centres.[5]
 Both types can be used for registration, accommodation, medical examination and implementation of asylum procedure.
-They can also both operate as open or closed type centers.
-Originally, the transit centers were designed to operate in border areas and to accommodate only the asylum seekers subject to the accelerated procedure, while the reception-and-registration centers had to accommodate those who have been admitted to a general procedure.[6]
+They can also both operate as open or closed type centres.
+Originally, the transit centres were designed to operate in border areas and to accommodate only the asylum seekers subject to the accelerated procedure, while the reception-and-registration centres had to accommodate those who have been admitted to a general procedure.[6]
 This difference was gradually erased with series of amendments from 2002 to 2015.
-Moreover, safe zones for unaccompanied children were recently opened, first in mid-2019, and then in early-2020.[7]
-They are located in the reception-and-registration centre (RRC) in Sofia at the Voenna Rampa and Ovcha Kupel shelters, where children were provided round-the-clock care and support tailored to their specific and individual needs.
-The safe-zones with total capacity to accommodate 288 unaccompanied children are operated by the International Organisation for Migration (IOM) – Bulgaria and funded by the EC’s financial instruments.
-However, none of the other reception centers, including the biggest one in Harmanli, provides a safe zone for unaccompanied children and capacity is thus insufficient.
-This becomes particularly problematic in situations of significant increase of the number of newly arriving unaccompanied children.
+Moreover, safe zones for unaccompanied children were recently opened, the first one in mid-2019, and then the second one in early-2020.[7]
+Both are located in the reception-and-registration centre (RRC) in Sofia at the Voenna Rampa and Ovcha Kupel shelters, where children were provided round-the-clock care and support tailored to their specific and individual needs.
+The safe-zones, with total capacity of 288 places, are operated by the International Organisation for Migration (IOM) – Bulgaria and funded by the EC’s financial instruments.
+However, none of the other reception centres, including the biggest one in Harmanli, provides a safe zone for unaccompanied children and capacity is thus insufficient.
+This becomes particularly problematic in situations of significant increase of the number of newly arriving unaccompanied children.[8]
 In such cases, children are accommodated in mixed dormitories without proper care, safety and security measures.
-Accommodation outside the reception centers in individual dwellings is permitted, but accessible only to asylum seekers who can financially afford to meet their rent/utilities costs and under the condition to have alleviated their right to receive any other material or social support during the procedure.[8]
+Accommodation outside the reception centres in individual dwellings is permitted, but accessible only to asylum seekers who can financially afford to meet their rent/utilities costs and under the condition to have alleviated their right to receive any other material or social support during the procedure.[9]
+In July 2022 a report by the national Ombudsperson recommended to SAR to establish a new safe-zone in Harmanli reception center as well[10].
+At the end of 2022, the new SAR management and UNICEF agreed on funding, provided by Swiss Federal Council[11] for a third safe-zone for unaccompanied children to be open in Harmanli reception centre,[12] which is expected to become operational in April 2024 after the completion of the necessary refurbishment and logistics.

 [1] Article 47(2) in conjunction with Article 48(1)(11) LAR.